NotImplementedLife/cels2x/README.md

 The language is usable for its intended purpose (multiframe game loop control).
 However, there are some quality of life updates that can be done.
 For example, because there is no support for unary operators, you can't represent a negative constant in Cels so you'd have to write -1 as 0-1.
 The language is mainly procedural, and I do not intend to include OOP support as it would be too much of a work.
 However, a small addition to have an alternative syntax for calling `f(a,b)` as `a.f(b)` would do the trick.
 And only simple inheritance for extern structs may help in case we need for example to call from Cels a virtual C++ `Sprite::move` method on an object `Human` that inherits `Sprite`.
 Last but not least, I should include a language specification (until I won't forget all the features I designed :) ).

+Other possible improvements:

+- add `for`s (there are currently only `while`s)
+- replace `if..end` with `if..fi/endif` due to redundancy with `begin..end` blocks.
+(I like to keep Pascal-like syntax so can't help.)
+- native Cels structs (they exist at AST level, but no C++ compiler support)
+- using clause & type aliasing